barebonesdev/modularHTML/README.md

 # ModularHTML

+Forked from [jeroentvb](https://github.com/jeroentvb/modularHTML), all credit to them!

+This forked version is different in that it...

+* Removes the "Must link to .html" requirement (assumes you'll be hosting site on a server that will resolve those)

 This project uses ejs to allow building a static website from modular ejs (HTML) files.
 It's using ejs because you won't need to learn a new language, only a few new tags.
 More info on ejs [here](https://ejs.co/)